As a result of recent health and safety concerns regarding the COVID-19 virus, this seminar will also be offered as a live webinar.

 Steven A. McKinley has been the managing partner at Freeland McKinley & McKinley since 2011, His trial court and appellate experience spans 40 years in easement law, eminent domain and inverse condemnation, real property, construction defect, real estate broker liability, land use, agreed boundaries, and adverse possession.
 Mr. McKinley is admitted to practice before all courts in the State of California and is a member of the California State Bar Association.

-Michael Pallamary is the president of Pallamary & Associates of La Jolla.
+Mr. Pallamary is the president of Pallamary & Associates of La Jolla.
 He is a founding member of the Land Surveyors Advisory Council on Technical Standards and a recognized expert on “Standard of Care” defenses and litigation matters.
 He is the author of The Curt Brown Chronicles, along with Lay of the Land and the co-author of Advanced Land Descriptions written with the late Paul Cuomo and the late Roy Minnick.
 Mr. Pallamary is also the co-author of History of San Diego Land Surveying Experiences with the late Curtis M. Brown.
 He writes two monthly columns for The American Surveyor magazine.
-One of his recent articles deals with the United States Supreme Court decree on the boundary between the federal government and the State of California, and has generated considerable discussion regarding the proper methods to be employed in establishing water boundaries.
+One of his recent articles dealing with the United States Supreme Court decree on the boundary between the federal government and the State of California has generated considerable discussion regarding the proper methods to be employed in establishing water boundaries.
 Mr. Pallamary has performed numerous boundary surveys along the California coastline and is actively involved in contested matters from Coronado to Half Moon Bay.
-Mr. Pallamary has established and mapped out littoral lines throughout Southern California, the majority of which are located in La Jolla, California.
+Mr. Pallamary established and mapped out littoral lines throughout Southern California, the majority of which are located in La Jolla, California.
 Mr. Pallamary has extensive experience as an expert witness in local, regional and federal courts testifying as to the preparation and interpretation of land survey maps, easements, water boundaries, and related areas of practice.
+He has testified in more than 75 trials and has been retained as an expert witness in more than 100 cases across the State of California.
+Mr. Pallamary has been in the land surveying profession since 1971 and he is a frequent lecturer at conferences, seminars and universities.

 Douglas E. Wance